connor-gatlin/stock-performance-predictions-based-on-news-analytics/README.md

 ## Report

 ## Slides
-Slides used in the presentation.
+Presentation.pptx has the slides used in the presentation.

 ## Video
 [Demo on Youtube](https://youtu.be/8oagRyBbris)